LiskArchive/lisk-legacy-docs/configuration.md

             "trustProxy": false, // For nodes that sit behind a proxy.
 If true, client IP addresses are understood as the left-most entry in the X-Forwarded-* header.
             "access": { // Contains API access options.
                 "public": false, // If true, the API endpoints of the node are available to public.
-                "whiteList": ['127.0.0.1'], // This parameter allows connections to the API by IP.
+                "whiteList": ["127.0.0.1"], // This parameter allows connections to the API by IP.
 Defaults to only allow local host.
             },
             "ssl": {
                 "enabled": false, // Enables SSL for HTTP requests - Default is false.
                 "options": {
                     "port": 443, // Port to host the Lisk Wallet on, default is 443 but is recommended to use a port above 1024 with iptables.
-                    "address": '0.0.0.0', // Interface to listen on for the Lisk Wallet.
+                    "address": "0.0.0.0", // Interface to listen on for the Lisk Wallet.
-                    "key": './ssl/lisk.key', // Required private key to decrypt and verify the SSL Certificate.
+                    "key": "./ssl/lisk.key", // Required private key to decrypt and verify the SSL Certificate.
-                    "cert": './ssl/lisk.crt', // SSL certificate to use with the Lisk Wallet.
+                    "cert": "./ssl/lisk.crt", // SSL certificate to use with the Lisk Wallet.
                 },
             },
             "options": {
-                'limits': {
+                "limits": {
                     "max": 0, // Maximum of API conncections.
                     "delayMs": 0, // Minimum delay between API calls in ms.
                     "delayAfter": 0, // Minimum delay after an API call in ms.